TurkServer/meteor-tutorials/README.md

     id: "myCoolTutorial",
     steps: tutorialSteps,
     emitter: new EventEmitter(),
+    modalClass: "myFancyModalClass",
+    spotlightClass: "myFancySpotlightClass",
     onFinish: function() { /* make the tutorial disappear */ }
   }
 });
 ```

 The `id` field of the options is optional.
 If provided, it preserves the current step of the tutorial across a hot code reload by saving it in a `Session` variable.
 You will probably find this very useful when testing your tutorial.

+The `modalClass`, `spotlightClass` allows you to add your custom class to override the defaults.

 The steps of the tutorial should be an array of objects, which take the following form: